 If a court suspends, revokes or cancels your license, you may get a suspension, revocation, or cancelation order while in court.
 The court may also take away your license and return it to DMV.

 If your license is suspended or revoked by DMV:

-When ordered by a court, DMV may suspend your license if you fail to appear in court or fail to pay a fine in Oregon or Washington.
+When ordered by a court, DMV may suspend your license if you fail to pay a fine in Oregon or Washington.
 Your license will be suspended:

 Proof of clearance from a court includes:

 Your license will be suspended until the Support Enforcement Division or District Attorney tells DMV to reinstate your license.

 If convicted of DUII, your license will be suspended.
 Suspension lengths vary.

 A suspension or revocation for a DUII conviction is separate from a suspension under the Implied Consent law.

 Oregon's implied consent law means that by driving a vehicle you have implied that you will consent to a breath, blood or urine test if a police officer asks you to.

 If you receive a notice of intent to suspend from a police officer under Oregon's Implied Consent Law, you are entitled to a hearing.